-The process of resetting a diamond engagement ring depends on the jeweler and could take anywhere from three to six weeks.
+The process of resetting a diamond engagement ring depends on the jeweler and could take anywhere from four to six weeks.
 The exact length of time is going to depend on how many stones are being reset, the design of the new setting and the design process.
 If you have a good idea of the type and look of the setting you want, it will speed up the process.
 It is helpful to ask how long the jeweler will take to reset the diamond engagement ring before leaving it with them.

 Resetting After Divorce

 If you’re divorced but were able to keep your engagement ring in the settlement, you may want to reset it to give it a new look and erase memories of the past.
 Instead of putting it in another ring setting, it could be mounted as a pendant, bracelet or you could purchase a matching stone and create earrings with it.
 There are many ways to repurpose an engagement ring once the relationship has ended.